puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_expressions.markdown

 ### `%` (modulo)

-> **Added in Puppet 3.2.0.** Puppet 3.0.x and 3.1.x releases do not have this operator.

 Resolves to the **remainder** of dividing the first operand by the second operand.
 (E.g. `5 % 2` would resolve to `1`.)

 ### `<<` (left shift)